liux0229/scratch/mnist/readme.md

     * Multi-channel pooling (e.g. invariant to rotations)
     * Out of boundary pixel values: does the choice of default value matter?
     * CNN layer weight gradient seems to be very small.
+      * We may not be able to catch gradient mismatches.
     * Initialization strategy
     * Model reloading
   * Different families of ReLu